Image Credit: Warner Brothers.

 Buddy finds himself in a place where the Christmas spirit is low and try’s to bring Christmas cheer back to the people of New York.
 Buddy says, “The best way to spread Christmas cheer, is singing loud for all to here.”

-In his journey to fit in with his new family, he gets a job at a department store where he meets colleague Jovie , played by Zooey Deschanel, and romance blossoms between them.
+In his journey to fit in with his new family, he gets a job at a department store.
+He meets colleague Jovie, played by Zooey Deschanel, and romance blossoms between them.

 It's a comical and festive piece of art.
 A Light-hearted film for the whole family to enjoy.